 Most importantly, you can target mobile app surveys to appear only to the users that matter.
 This lets you collect customer feedback that’s actually valuable.

 Of course, you won’t want to target those of your users who just installed your app.
 After all, they don’t know how the app worked before the update.
 So their opinion will be meaningless and it could skew your results.

 That’s why you need to ask only the right users for feedback.
 And to help you with that, you can trigger mobile app surveys based on:

-- specific screens, events, users’ custom attributes or actions
+specific screens, events, users’ custom attributes or actions

 show surveys only to a percentage of users meeting targeting rules (sampling)

 Also, mobile app surveys don’t require leaving, relaunching, or updating the app.
 Talk about making it easy for users to provide feedback and offering a fatigue-free experience!